 Along with the main qualities of pitta, it is also helpful to know those tastes that increase pitta and those that decrease pitta.

 Each of us has a unique proportion of the three doshas in our prakritis.
-Ayurveda teaches us that if a dosha increases beyond its original, natural proportion for us, it fosters an environment where disease can flourish.
+Ayurveda teaches us that if a dosha increases beyond its original, natural proportion for our unique constitution, it fosters an environment where imbalance can flourish.

-Medicines are substances, which decrease the excess dosha by providing the opposite qualities to it.
-For example, if excess mental wrestling has resulted in “burn out,” a comfortable, soft couch and a cool mind can be medicines.
-If it has increased due to excess heat, coolness can be the medicine.
+To do so, we want to incorporate substances which decrease the excess dosha by providing the opposite qualities.
+For example, if excess mental wrestling has resulted in “burn out,” a comfortable, soft couch and a cool mind can bring a return to balance.
+If pitta has increased due to excess heat, coolness is in order.
 Too much moisture?
 Use dryness.

-One of the wonderfully practical aspects of Ayurveda is that anything can be used as a medicine because everything that exists has a quality.
+One of the wonderfully practical aspects of Ayurveda is that anything can be used to restore healthy balance because everything that exists has a quality.
 This includes but is not limited to: herbs, foods, drinks, environments, colors, smells, and lifestyles.

 Qualities opposite to pitta are those that are dry, soft, cool, heavy, sweet smelling, and contained.
 It is therefore best for pitta individuals to seek out physical and emotional environments, routines, and foods that possess these opposite qualities.

-Using herbs to manage your constitution compliments the changes you make in your diet and lifestyle.
-Brahmi, bhringaraj and guduchi are three of the primary herbs used to remove excess pitta from the body and maintain balance.
-All of these herbs can be found in our Healthy Pitta herbal tablets.
+Using Ayurvedic herbs to manage your constitution compliments the changes you make in your diet and lifestyle and can be incredibly supportive in promoting overall health.

 On a more personal scale, this tendency may lead us to strive for control and personal domination in our relationships or career, or we may allow our rampant personal ambition to drive us into eventual mental or physical “burnout.”